ApolloResearch/e2e_sae/README.md

 ## Usage

+Weights and Biases is used to track experiments.
+Place your api key and entity name in `.env`.
+An example is provided in `.env.example`.

 ### MNIST

 The repo provides an example of an experiment which trains an MLP on MNIST.
 To run the experiment,